jacobjpelletier/node-postgres-CRUD/README.md

 `npm install db-migrate`

 ### Configuration
-see index.ts for how basic db was setup
+see database.ts for how basic db was setup

 __________